Why, How, and What to Look for In a Therapist

 Here are a number of tips that many people use in their search for a therapist that is a good fit for them.

 Ask friends, family, and co-workers

 If you feel comfortable asking, word of mouth is always a great way to get a referral.
 Find out what they like about their therapist and how long they have been going (if they are willing to share).
-Don’t worry, therapists follow a code of ethics that value confidentiality.
+Don’t worry, therapists follow a code of ethics that values confidentiality.
 In order for you to feel safe about the things discussed in their offices, they must vow to keep what is shared in therapy confidential.
-There are a few exceptions which you can find here.
+There are a few exceptions that you can find here.